 Any photos must not only be high quality, but they should also accurately reflect the product itself.
 Deceptive descriptions, claims, or images will lead to bad reviews and diminished brand trust.

 Videos can also enhance your online product descriptions.
 Video content is especially useful for products that need explanation for use.
-If there is any assembly required, a short video is a great idea, much like the vide attached to this gigantic 20-person tent from WalMart.
+If there is any assembly required, a short video is a great idea, much like the video attached to this gigantic 20-person tent from WalMart.

 With any changes to your website, especially on product pages, it’s important to closely monitor any changes.
-A/B testing allows you to see how changed affected traffic or conversions or a certain period.
+A/B testing allows you to see how changes affected traffic or conversions or a certain period.
 So when you do make a change to a product page, start by only doing it to one or two, not your entire catalog.
 This way, if the change has any unintended negative consequences, it only affected a few pages.

 Don’t make any changes to your most important pages without careful consideration.
 And learn from the changes that you make so that you can apply the same changes elsewhere on your site.